ThatCuteOne/nrc-prism-wrapper/README.md

 ### Todos
-- support for nrc-packs that inherit from other packs
 - run arg for disabling jar injection
 - set dev enviroment via env variable
 - log steaming into modrinth app(if possible)